 Undergraduate Students: All undergraduate students will need to obtain from their faculty advisor or advising center a registration personal identification number (PIN).
 A registration PIN is needed in order to register for classes.
 If your advisor or advising center does not have your registration PIN, please have them contact the registrar’s office.

 Graduate Students: Graduate students do not need a registration PIN in order to register for classes.

 Undergraduate student registration is prioritized according to student classification, e.g., seniors register before juniors, juniors register before sophomores, etc.

-Individual student registration times are displayed in the registration channel in the academics tab in the MyRU Portal.
+Individual student registration times are displayed in the course registration channel in the academic portion of the MyRU Portal.

 *Graduate Students do not have priority registration.
 All graduate students will begin registering the first day of registration and can register through the census date of the given term.